1 9 8 8 – 1 9 9 8 (UK)

 In the mid-1990s, the series filmed occasional episodes in the United States.
 The popularity of these outings led to an American version of the series being launched in 1998, with Drew Carey chairing.

-The final season of the British programme was in fact filmed on the set of the American version.
+Clive Anderson was asked to host this version as well but declined because he neither wanted to move to or commute to Los Angeles, although the final season of the British programme was in fact filmed on the set of the American version.
 By that time, aside from Anderson, the majority of the performers were American, with only the occasional British performer guest-starring.